converseoptimality/RL-Benchmarking/Submission/Converse optimality codes/README.md

 # Generating Informative Benchmarks for Reinforcement Learning

-`publ2025-code-converse` contains **two demonstrations**, one of sensetivity testing, and the other of capabilities of problem generators.
+`Converse optimality codes` contains **two demonstrations**, one of sensetivity testing, and the other of capabilities of problem generators.

 ## 📋 Overview
 The first demonstration or experiment compares RAdam and Adam optimizers in reinforcement learning using converse optimality.
 The study employs dynamically generated control systems with multi-dimensional truncated Fourier series dynamics.
 System generation uses fixed seeds for reproducibility, while neural network initialization remains stochastic, enabling rigorous optimizer evaluation under controlled conditions.